intel/beignet/backend/doc/compiler_backend.md

 ---------------------

 Usually, the instruction selection consists in mapping `p` instructions to `q` ISA instructions under a cost driven model.
-Each basic block is thefore _tiled_ into some numbers of groups of ISA instructions such that the final cost is minimized.
+Each basic block is therefore _tiled_ into some numbers of groups of ISA instructions such that the final cost is minimized.